Our Daily Rhythm

 Young children feel best when their world is rhythmic with the activities of the morning unfolding in the same way each day; one activity flowing into the next in such a way that the children know what to expect.
 By providing this predictability, we provide comfort and security; eliminating the need for much discipline having removed the uncertainty that can stress young children.
 Instead of instructing the children as to what's coming next, we find that by singing a familiar song each day, the children take their cue to transition.

-10:00 handwashing after snack, free play, and a selection of crafts, baking, or watercolor painting, followed by setting table for lunch
+10:20 free play (inside or out), and a selection of crafts or watercolor painting, followed by setting table for lunch.

 12:30 outdoor free play